Changelog

 Added

-- New `--api-key <key>` CLI flag on `multicorn-proxy --wrap`.
-Lets users run the proxy without first creating a config file.
+--api-key <key>CLI flag onmulticorn-shield --wrap.
+Lets users run the proxy without first creating a config file. - New

 Changed